eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Reynolds couldn't have Optiwand equipped if it wasn't in his fifth tactical slot.
 - Fixed SEF bug: Picking an All Missions Campaign and then going to the Play Quick Mission menu resulted in the UI thinking that you were playing your campaign again.
 - Fixed SEF bug: Picking Career CO-OP and then going to the Play Quick Mission menu resulted in the UI thinking that you were playing Career CO-OP again.
+- Fixed SEF bug: Lots of equipment was missing from selection in Quick Missions.
+- Fixed SEF bug: Quick Missions which had locked loadouts still let you pick which weapon to use.
 - Fixed TSS bug: Can't order Secure Evidence/Restrain at the same time as a disable command.
 - Fixed TSS bug: Duplicate servers in the server browser
 - Fixed TSS bug: Weird player count sorting in the server browser